Parbelaez/api_positive_pp5/README.md

 (Taken from the [Code Institute DRF](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+DRF+2021_T1/courseware/a6250c9e9b284dbf99e53ac8e8b68d3e/0c9a4768eea44c38b06d6474ad21cf75/?child=first) tutorial)

-It turns out that dj-rest-auth has a bug that doesn’t allow users to log out (ref: DRF Rest Auth Issues).
+It turns out that dj-rest-auth has a bug that doesn’t allow users to log out in version 2 and below (ref: DRF Rest Auth Issues).

 The issue is that the samesite attribute we set to ‘None’ in settings.py (JWT_AUTH_SAMESITE = 'None') is not passed to the logout view.
 This means that we can’t log out, but must wait for the refresh token to expire instead.

 Proposed Solution: One way to fix this issue is to have our own logout view, where we set both cookies to an empty string and pass additional attributes like secure, httponly and samesite, which was left out by mistake by the library.

 All fixes are indicated in the code with the comment: # dj-rest-auth bug fix workaround.

+*NOTE: * as we used the latest version of dj-rest-auth, this bug was already fixed.

 #### 3. No usage of the access token